DreadPirateAU/JEBUS/README.txt

 "INIT="				= Init string to run upon spawning
 				  (Use "_proxyThis" where you would usually use "this" in a script or function call) Default is empty string.
-"DEBUG"				= Will provide debugging information
+"RECRUIT="			= Units in group can be recruited by players "DEBUG"				= Will provide debugging information

 Examples: